mohdahmadatwork/mohdahmadatwork/README.md

 - 👋 Hi, I’m @ahmad9652
 - 👀 I’m interested in learning coding
-- 🌱 I’m currently learning Web Developing
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on everyone to learn
+- 💞️ I’m looking to collaborate with everyone to learn
 - 📫 How to reach me ahmadseemapuri@gmail.com

 <!---